Ben-Does-Arcade/Ben-Does-Arcade/README.md

 Nobody wants to look at undocumented garbage that's hard to understand how it all works.-->

 # My Latest Projects

+## autosignals

+I was tired of doing the math manually for quizzes and exams so I wrote a library that automates my Signals Systems & Transforms class.

+The Python class can be imported into the TI N-Spire calculators for use on exams and such.

+Coming soon.

 ## xss-demo